orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

-How has Wolfram Institute dealt with Observer Theory? (; something I'm basically trying to construct in some sense.
-I believe I mentioned an inquiry like this before.)

----

 What about waves/wave-length?
 How does that factor in with the speed limit? ; Somehow I've not thought about this aspect yet.

 ---